JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 fig
 ```

-Thresholding the p-value results in a loss of information and is therefore to be avoided.
+Thresholding the p-value results in a loss of information and it is therefore preferable to be avoided.
 For automation purposes it might however be unavoidable.
-Here we show an example where we consider that both the variance and the AR1-regression coefficient need to show a p-value below 0.05:
+Here we show an example where we consider that both the variance and the AR1-regression coefficient need to show a p-value below 0.05 for a transition to be indicated in a binary sense:

 ```@example MAIN
 threshold = 0.05
 signif_idxs = vec(count(results.pval .< threshold, dims = 2) .>= 2)
-tflags = sigconfig.t_change[signif_idxs]
+tflags = results.t_change[signif_idxs]
 vlines!(ax, tflags; label = "flags", color = Cycled(3), linestyle = :dash)
 axislegend(ax)
 fig